GET IN TOUCH

 Steps taxpayers may take include:

-• Contacting the field agent on the levy notice can provide the fastest resolution, especially if the taxpayer is ready to make payment arrangements or negotiate an installment plan.
+• Contacting the department's collection team at 804-367-8045 can provide the fastest resolution, especially if the taxpayer is ready to make payment arrangements or negotiate an installment plan.

-• Requesting a hardship waiver allows taxpayers to demonstrate that seizing the funds would prevent them from covering essential expenses like housing, food, and medical care.
+• Requesting a hardship adjustment allows taxpayers to demonstrate that seizing the funds would prevent them from covering essential expenses like housing, food, and medical care.
+To qualify, taxpayers generally must have filed their taxes for the last three years.
+Businesses seeking a hardship adjustment typically need to complete a financial statement.
+Taxpayers whose income falls below 250% of the federal poverty guidelines may be eligible for a significantly reduced payment plan.

 • Filing an administrative appeal enables taxpayers to formally dispute the accuracy of the levy, the amount of tax liability claimed, or the procedures followed by the Department of Taxation.

 If the levy is improper, the department issues a release that directs the bank to unfreeze the account.
 Sometimes, the department may also reduce or suspend a levy if the taxpayer demonstrates financial hardship or agrees to a payment plan.
-Because banks must remit funds after the 15-day hold, taxpayers must act quickly to protect their accounts.
+Because the levy letter specifies a deadline for the bank to remit funds, taxpayers must act quickly to protect their accounts before that date passes.

 Consequences of Ignoring a Bank Levy